 I worked with Mechanica to rename the product eFileCabinet, which had grown from simple storage to an all-in-one document management software solution.
 The client described the platform as one which now “transforms document work from a burdensome task to an empowering tool to deliver exponential impact,” which they wanted to suggest was visionary, tenacious, and proven.
 I developed a broad range of approaches and tones, and the one that they loved was Revver, which combined a tech sensibility with a lot of productive motion.
 I loved that name too, making everyone a winner.
 If you’d like to hear about their experience working with me, let me know and I’ll connect you with Mechanica.

 Here’s an interesting one.
-I worked with Helen Gould of Brandstuff to come up with a name for a service that covered two industries at once: insurance and security.
+I worked with the folks at Brandstuff to come up with a name for a service that covered two industries at once: insurance and security.
 At-Bay is a cyber insurance company with a new security product which provides active risk management, guarding a company’s site from cyber attacks while insuring against them.
 They were hoping for a name that would really describe what the product does while indicating the benefits as well, what in the naming industry we’d call a semi-evocative name.
 We went through several rounds of all kinds of names before I came up with Stance, calling up the image of a fighter or martial artist who is grounded and ready to deploy.
 Nice call, At-Bay!
-For more information about this project, and about working with me in general, I’d be happy to connect you with Helen Gould at your request.
+For more information about this project, and about working with me in general, I’d be happy to connect you with the right people at Brandstuff at your request.

 I was approached by Heirloom to help with renaming Broala, a company founded by the creators of Bro, a powerful and flexible framework for network analysis and security.
 Broala was transitioning from a focus on professional services and support to a product-based company, and the folks there thought it an opportune time to shift their name and branding to suggest more succinctly what their products and services provide: clear and manageable insight into everything going on inside your network.
 Out of many solutions, they chose Corelight, which in coordination with their new tagline “Illuminate Your Network” draws an immediate picture for potential clients.
 They were pleased with the result, and I’m proud to have a name out there that shines such a good light on the client.
 Please write me for a contact if you would like to discuss my work with the folks at Heirloom.